-Principle 21: Efficiency and effectiveness An FMI should be efficient and effective in meeting the requirements of its participants and the markets it serves.
-CSCS has strived to provide an efficient, effective and safe environment for the delivery of its custody, clearing and settlement operations.
-It is currently reviewing many of its processes to better meet the needs of its participants and the markets it serves.
-As a part of this review it is upgrading its IT systems and introducing new processes and structures to better achieve its goals.
-This includes the development of a comprehensive planning and budgeting process, the establishment of participant user groups and the regular reporting and review of key performance indicators.
-Observed "An FMI should be designed to meet the needs of its participants and the markets it serves, in particular, with regard to choice of a clearing and settlement arrangement; operating structure; scope of products cleared, settled, or recorded; and use of technology and procedures."
-Observed
+markets it serves.

+Summary narrative CSCS provides an efficient, effective and safe environment for the delivery of its custody, clearing and settlement operations.
+Many of its processes have been reviewed to better meet the needs of its participants and the market it serves.
+As a part of the review exercise, CSCS has upgraded its IT system and introduced new processes and structures to better achieve its goals.
+Thi includes the development of a comprehensive planning and budgeting process, the establishment of participant user groups and the regula reporting and review of key performance indicators.

+Rating of Principle Observed

-L 6 CSCS was established in 1992 and commenced operations in 1997 to provide custody, clearing and settlement services for securities listed on the Nigerian Stock Exchange.
-It has also provided similar services for corporate and government bonds to meet the needs of participants and the market.
+Key Consideration 1.
+"An FMI should be designed to meet the needs of its participants and the markets it serves, in particular, with regard to choose of a clearing and settlement arrangement; operating structure; scope of products cleared, settled, or recorded; and use of technology and procedures."
+Observed CSCS provides custody, clearing and settlement services for securities listed on Exchanges.
+It also provides similar services for corporate and State government bonds to meet the needs of participants and the market.
 The services it provides and the products it manages has been determined by the market needs.
 The requirements are continually being assessed and new products and services are introduced as a need arises.
 It currently settles on a BIS Model 2 basis where securities are settled on a gross basis and cash is settled on a net basis.
 As the market becomes more sophisticated the possibility of having more flexible arrangements will be examined, especially where both real time and batch processing arrangements can be provided for.
 CSCS continuously enhance its processes and technology it uses to better meet the needs of the market.
-In this respect it is looking to upgrade its current systems and also introduce SWIFT communications to provide the opportunity for STP for participants.
+In this respect, our CSD software application has been changed from AS 400 to TCSBancs which comes with SWIFT communications with the opportunity to provide STP for participants.
 Key Consideration 2.
-"An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk- management expectations, and business priorities."
-Observed CSCS has established a strategic plan that sets out specific objectives with timelines for their achievement.
+"An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk management expectations, and business priorities."
+Observed

+CSCS has established a strategic plan that sets out specific objectives with timelines for their achievement.
 The objectives relate to new business enterprises, technological developments, risk management, staff development and revenue growth.
 For each of the objectives, specific critical success factors have been established and strategies have been developed.
 There is also an annual plan and budget process whereby business goals are set for the year ahead.
-In addition CSCS has established Key Performance Indicators (KPIs) against service levels.
-CSCS has established user groups for participants (settlement banks, brokers and registrars) whereby there is a forum available for regular discussion and feedback on the strategies and the service levels.
+CSCS has established user groups for participants (custodians, settlement banks, brokers and registrars) whereby there is a forum available for regular discussion and feedback on the strategies and the service levels.
 CSCS has introduced KPIs for all departments within CSCS that relate to financial targets, business development goals and information security.
-Also CSCS intends to achieve ISO certification.
-A formalized reporting on outcomes has not yet been established.
+Also Key Consideration 3.
+CSCS intends to achieve ISO re-certification.
+Rey Consideration 5.
+"An FMI should have established mechanisms for the regular review of its efficiency and effectiveness."
+Observed CSCS has put mechanism in place for regular review of its efficiency and effectiveness through feedbacks from participants and other stakeholders.
+The Internal Control Department also test the efficiency and effectiveness of all controls put in place.